FoxxMD/multi-scrobbler/docsite/docs/configuration/configuration.md

 Useful when running with [docker](../installation/installation.md#docker) so that you do not need to specify redirect URLs for each configuration.

+#### Disable Web

+If you do not need the dashboard and/or ingress sources, or have security concerns about ingress and cannot control their hosting environment, the web server and API can be disabled.
+Note that any **ingress-based sources will be unusable** (Plex, Jellyfin, Tautulli, etc...) if this is disabled.

+Disable using either:

+* ENV `DISABLE_WEB=true`
+* In [All-in-One File](#all-in-one-file-configuration) use the top-level property `"disableWeb": true`

 # Source Configurations

 ## [Spotify](https://www.spotify.com)